ddutche/Deep-Learning/README.md

-# Deep-Learning
+# Deep-Learning and Text Mining
-Projects and Models I've worked on in my Deep Learning Course
+Projects and Models I've worked on in my Deep Learning and Text Mining Courses